Roadmap¶

 Research candidates and longer-term ideas without a scheduled timeframe.
 See Future Vision for detail.

-- Advanced memory architecture (GraphRAG, consistency protocols, RL consolidation)
+- Advanced memory architecture (GraphRAG, RL consolidation)

 - Community template marketplace